rust-lang/book/nostarch/chapter10.md

 could be.
 Because we want to compare values of type `T` in the body, we can only use types whose values can be ordered.
 To enable comparisons, the standard library has the `std::cmp::PartialOrd` trait that you can implement on types (see Appendix C for more on this trait).
-By following the help text’s suggestion, we restrict the types valid for `T` to only those that implement `PartialOrd` and this example will compile, because the standard library implements `PartialOrd` on both `i32` and `char`.
+To fix Listing 10-5, we can follow the help text’s suggestion and restrict the types valid for `T` to only those that implement `PartialOrd`.
+The listing will then compile, because the standard library implements `PartialOrd` on both `i32` and `char`.

 ### In Struct Definitions